Apicoectomy Endodontic Surgery

 Have you recently had a root canal, but then continued to have pain or tooth swelling even after the treatment?
 For most patients who receive endodontic or root canal treatment, the infection and the accompanying agony immediately disappear once the root canal has been cleaned, disinfected, and filled.
 Unfortunately, there are rare cases where the complexity of canal branches leave a bit of remaining infected debris.

-This trapped bit of polluted matter can re-infect the rest of your tooth and gums, at which point your dentist will suggest apicoectomy endodontic surgery in New York.
+This trapped bit of polluted matter can re-infect the rest of your tooth and gums, at which point your dentist will suggest apicoectomy endodontic surgery.
 During this process, the infection must be eliminated along with the tip of the root.
 This can then be sealed to prevent future spread of infection.
 Here at City Endodontics PLLC, we are proud to offer a service to aid those who might have lost their teeth in the past.

 Why Would I Need an Apicoectomy Endodontic Surgery?

 While it might seem like your tooth is a simple, single piece of bone, there is really so much going on beneath the surface.
 Your roots are actually quite complicated pieces of anatomy.
 These root canals have their own tiny branches that narrowly curve from the main canal.

 Due to the intricacy of these branches, it is occasionally possible that minute pieces of leftover infected debris could get caught in these portions of the canal, leading to another inflammation.
 If this is the case, it is highly unlikely that the infection would get better on its own, so you may need an apicoectomy.

 There is a wide variety of situations in which apicoectomy can preserve your tooth.
 Remember, it is always preferable to keep your natural tooth than to have it extracted.